lyndon025/playtested/src/content/article/2023-09-07-a-post-apocalyptic-world-overrun-by-advanced-nanomachines--first-impressions---synced.md

 ---
-title: "A post-apocalyptic world overrun by advanced nanomachines | First Impressions - SYNCED"
+author: lyndonguitar
+category: Review
-description: "SYNCED is a looter shooter with a gameplay that revolves around players venturing into the semi-open world to clear out increasingly challenging segments that are infested with nano creatures.
-These missions culminate in intense boss fights that require teamwork, strategy, and coordination when in team-based mode, but the game is also viable when played Solo, such is my experience for the majority of my PvE playthrough."
+description: SYNCED is a looter shooter with a gameplay that revolves around players venturing into the semi-open world to clear out increasingly challenging segments that are infested with nano creatures.
+These missions culminate in intense boss fights that require teamwork, strategy, and coordination when in team-based mode, but the game is also viable when played Solo, such is my experience for the majority of my PvE playthrough.
+featured: false
 pubDate: 2023-09-07
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "synced"]
+tags:
-featured: false
+- taptap
+- synced
-thumb: ""
+thumb: ''
+title: A post-apocalyptic world overrun by advanced nanomachines | First Impressions
+  - SYNCED
 ---

 SYNCED is a looter shooter with a gameplay that revolves around players venturing into the semi-open world to clear out increasingly challenging segments that are infested with nano creatures.
 These missions culminate in intense boss fights that require teamwork, strategy, and coordination when in team-based mode, but the game is also viable when played Solo, such is my experience for the majority of my PvE playthrough.